zwiebert/tronferno-mcu/docs/CLI.md

 We cannot read any data from the receivers anyway, so to be able to tell a user which timer data is currently stored in a receiver, the only way is to memorize it elsewhere (in the MCU would be best, I'm working on it).
 Because of this, the original central unit 2411 will not know about any timers or options set by our MCU and vice versa.
 All timer commands will also set the RTC of the receiver.
 So the RTC of the MCU should set to the correct time, which is usally done by NTP.
 If NTP is not available it needs to be set by the user or the front-end (GUI).
 ```
-   timer sun-auto=1 astro=0 ...;    set all options on a single command line
+   timer sun-auto astro=0 ...;     set all options on a single command line
-   timer sun-auto=1;                this enables sun automatic
+   timer sun-auto;                 this enables sun automatic
    timer astro=0;                   ... but this will disable sun automatic
    timer ...;                       ... this will disable astro
 ```